dachrillz/beautiful-jekyll/_posts/2019-03-05-proof-of-work-2.md

 ## What does it mean to hash a block?
 The official Bitcoin has some way to encode a block.
 This is called serialization.
 Serialized objects are easy to send across networks, as they are just a string of data.
 The very same string can be run through a hash function.

 In my implementation I simply take the data that the block contains when it is instanciated as a Python class, and then I hash that.
-This looke like following:
+This looks like following:
 ```python
 class Block:
     def __init__(self, version, prev_hash, merkle_root, timestamp, difficulty_target, nonce, transactions):